|Address||Bedrooms||Baths||Furnished?||Description and links to photographs||Lease term||Rent|

 check this page for the latest information on rental availability.

 Due to problems with noise, damage and high maintentance costs, we have been forced to stop accepting uncaged pets such as cats and dogs -- even "visiting" ones -- in our units.
 Past problems have forced us to be very strict about this.
 Bona fide, trained service dogs used by blind and/or disabled individuals (e.g. Seeing Eye dogs) will be allowed on the premises unless the unit in question shares a ventilation system with other units (in which case allergens would spread throughout the building and could sicken a resident who was sensitive to them).
 Note that an "emotional support" animal, also called a "therapy animal," is not legally a service animal.
 It will not be accepted unless it is medically necessary and peculiarly suited to ameliorate the unique problems of a mentally disabled individual (as per Prindable).
 To accept such an animal, we must be presented with a Letter of Prescription from a Wyoming-licensed physician.
-(We will not accept certificates from one of the many Internet-based "certificate mills" which are not licensed medical practitioners and advertise themselves as a means of circumventing pet policies.)
+(We will not accept certificates from one of the many Internet-based "certificate mills," none of which are Wyoming-licensed doctors.
+Many of these advertise themselves as a means of circumventing pet policies.)
 The doctor's Letter of Prescription must certify that the animal is an integral part of an ongoing program of therapy to assist in alleviating the symptoms of an individual's disability.
 As with service dogs, "emotional support" animals cannot be permitted in a building with a ventilation system that is shared between units, because allergens would spread to other units through the ventilation system.
-It is a misdemeanor, under Wyoming law, to knowingly and intentionally misrepresent that an animal is a service or assistance animal.
+As of 2017 it is a misdemeanor, under Wyoming law, to knowingly and intentionally misrepresent that an animal is a service or assistance animal.

 We do allow some animals that are permanently confined to a cage or tank and do not generate airborne allergens, provided that we know that they'll be there, approve them, and note them on the lease.
 (We wouldn't want to turn off the power to do repairs, for example, without knowing that a tank of tropical fish depended upon the electricity to survive.)
 In some cases, we may require the floor around the cage or tank to be covered to prevent damage to floor coverings.
 However, we must know about all pets and grant written permission for a tenant to harbor them.